Dollar slips on month-end moves; U.S. tax bill progress eyed

 NEW YORK (Reuters) - The dollar slipped to a four-day low against the euro and was generally softer against most other major currencies, as its rebound after last week’s weakness ran out of steam and month-end adjustments created selling pressure.

-The dollar index, which measures the greenback against six rival currencies, was down 0.37 percent at 92.822, having erased nearly all of this week’s gains.
+The dollar index .DXY, which measures the greenback against six rival currencies, was down 0.37 percent at 92.822, having erased nearly all of this week’s gains.

 The euro rose 0.62 percent against the greenback to $1.1921.